-I am a Graphic Designer from the Detroit metro area.
+I am a Graphic Designer originally from the Detroit metro area.
 I hold two associates degrees from Oakland Community College, in Graphic Design and Liberal Arts, and a Bachelor of Fine Arts from Michigan State University.

 Having a decent respect for a quality tool, and a healthy aversion to the price tag that comes with a decent "family heirloom" quality bench vice, I approached my need for one in a non-traditional fashion.
 When it came time for a new one, I hit the steel yard and scrounged through some scrap metal (in this case, the beefy body of a broken 1 ton floor jack).
 The SAE threaded rod is good for about 8 tons of clamping force.
 I don't know if will still work in 100 years, but considering it's 1/4" wall square tube welded with 7018, I'm fairly confident it will still be around.